-52. Specific conditions of supply
+19. Specific conditions of supply

-- (1) Notwithstanding the undertaking in section 50, the granting of a supply of water by the municipality shall not constitute an undertaking by it to maintain at any time or any point in its water supply system- - (a) an uninterrupted supply, subject to the provisions of regulations 4 and 14 of Regulation 22355 promulgated in terms of the Act on 8 June 2003; or - (b) a specific pressure or rate of flow in such supply other than requires in terms of regulation 15(2) of Regulation 22355 promulgated in terms of the Act on 8 June 2003. - (2) The engineer may, subject to the provisions of subsection (1)(b), specify the maximum pressure to which water will be supplied from the water supply system. - (3) If an owner of consumer requires- - (a) that any of the standards referred to in subsection (1); or - (b) a higher standard of service than specified in section 50;
+- (1) Notwithstanding the undertaking in section 16, the granting of a supply of water by the Municipality shall not constitute an undertaking by it to maintain at any time or any point in its water supply system: - (a) an uninterrupted supply, subject to the provisions of regulations 4 and 14 of Regulation 22355, promulgated in terms of the Act on 8 June 2003; or - (b) a specific pressure or rate of flow in such supply other than requires in terms of regulation 15(2) of Regulation 22355, promulgated in terms of the Act on 8 June 2003.

-be maintained on his premises, he or she shall take the necessary steps to ensure that the proposed water installation is able to meet such standards.

-- (4) The engineer may, in an emergency, interrupt the supply of water to any premises without prior notice. - (5) If in the opinion of the engineer the consumption of water by a consumer adversely affects the supply of water to another consumer, he may apply such restrictions as he may consider fit, to the supply of water to consumer in order to ensure a reasonable supply of water to the other consumer and must inform that consumer about the restrictions. - (6) The municipality shall not be liable for any damage to property caused by water flowing from any water installation that is left open when the water supply is re-instated, after an interruption in supply. - (7) Every steam boiler, hospital, industry and any premises which requires, for the purpose of the work undertaken on the premises, a continuous supply of water shall have a storage tank, which must comply with the specification for water storage tanks as stipulated in SANS 0252 Part 1, with a capacity of not less than 24 hours water supply calculated as the quantity required to provide the average daily consumption, where water can be stored when the continuous supply is disrupted. - (8) No consumer shall resell water supplied to him by the municipality except with the written permission of the municipality, which may stipulate the maximum price at which the water may be resold, and may impose such other conditions as the municipality may deem fit.
+- (2) The Engineer may, subject to the pro visions of subsection (1) (b), specify the maximum pressure to which water will be supplied from the water supply system. - (3) If an owner or customer requires: - (a) that any of the standards referred to in subsection (1); or - (b) a higher standard of service than specified in section 16; be maintained on his premises, he or she shall take the necessary steps to ensure that the proposed water installation is able to meet such standards. - (4) The Engineer may, in an emergency, interrupt the supply of water to any premises without prior notice. - (5) If in the opinion of the Engineer the consumption of water by a customer adversely affects the supply of water to another customer, he may apply such restrictions as he may consider fit, to the supply of water to the customer in order to ensure a reasonable supply of water to the other customer, and must inform that customer about the restrictions. - (6) The Municipality shall not be liable for any damage to property caused by water flowing from any water installation that is left open when the water supply is re-instated, after an interruption in supply. - (7) Every steam boiler, hospital, industry and any premises which requires, for the purpose of the work undertaken on the premises, a continuous supply of water shall have a storage tank, which must comply with the specification for water storage tanks as stipulated in SANS 10252-1, with a capacity of not less than 24 hours water supply calculated as the quantity required to provide the average daily consumption, where water can be stored when the continuous supply is disrupted. - (8) No customer shall resell water supplied to him by the Municipality except with the written permission of the Municipality, which may stipulate the maximum price at which the water may be resold, and may impose such other conditions as the Municipality may deem fit.

-Part 5 - Measurement of water supply services
+Part 3 - Measurement

-53. Measuring of quantity of water supplied
+20. Measuring of quantity of water supplied